DavesCodeMusings/CloudPi/docs/provision-storage.md

 Syncing disks.
 ```

-Now that the disk partitions are set up, it's time to create the filesystems.
+## Creating the LVM Physical Volume
+TODO

+## Creating the Volume Group
+TODO

+## Creating Volumes
+TODO

 ## Creating the ext4 Filesystems
-After planning and creating the proper partition scheme, creating the filesystems is simple.
 In the examples, I'm using the ext4 filesystem.
 You can use something else if you want, but ext4 is a good, reliable choice.
 (You may have noticed ext4 is the same one used by the Raspberry Pi OS root partition.)

-The command is simply `sudo mkfs.ext4 /dev/sda1` to create it.
+The command is simply `sudo mkfs.ext4 /dev/vg0/vol01` to create it.
 Depending on the size of the drive it can take a little while to finish.

-When it's done, run a filesystem check on it with the command `sudo fsck /dev/sda1` and look for /dev/sda1: clean in the output.
+When it's done, run a filesystem check on it with the command `sudo fsck /dev/vg0/vol01` and look for /dev/vg0/vol01: clean in the output.

 Repeat the process for all of the partitions you've created.